jayktaylor/mw-discord/README.md

 | `$wgDiscordWebhookURL` | string/array | Discord webhook URLs

 ### Optional
+These parameters aren't required for the extension to work.

 | Variable | Type | Description | Default |
 | --- | --- | --- | --- |
 | `$wgDiscordNoBots` | bool | Do not send notifications that are triggered by a [bot account](https://www.mediawiki.org/wiki/Manual:Bots) | `true`